Shiitake Mushroom and Spinach Dumplings

 - Make the dipping sauce: Combine the soy sauce and balsamic vinegar in a small bowl.
 Sprinkle scallion on top and set aside.

 - Beat the remaining egg white with 2 teaspoons water.
 Lay one potsticker wrapper on a clean work surface, and place 2 teaspoons of the filling in the center of the circle.
-Brush egg white mixture along the edge of the wrapper, then fold over to form a triangle and seal the dumpling shut.
+Brush the egg white mixture along the edge of the wrapper, then fold it over to form a triangle and seal the dumpling shut.
 Repeat with remaining ingredients.

 - Heat a large skillet over high heat.
 Add 1 tablespoon of the oil and reduce the heat to medium.
 Add 10 dumplings and pan-fry for 1 minute.
 Add 4 tablespoons water, then cover and cook for 1 minute more.